MadAppGang/identifo-admin/README.md

 ### Deploying to subdirectory

-To configure the SPA to work correctly on subdirectory you need to set `PUBLIC_PATH` environment variable.
+To configure the SPA to work correctly on subdirectory you need to set `BASE_URL` environment variable.
-E.g. if you are deploying to `localhost:8000/admin` set `PUBLIC_PATH=admin` in the `.env` file.
+E.g. if you are deploying to `localhost:8000/admin` set `BASE_URL=admin` in the `.env` file.

-You might also need to change `publicPath` property in webpack config if the assets (such as css styles) are not served from the root.
+If your assets are not served from the root you need to set `ASSETS_PATH=admin` variable to be the root path to fetch the assets from.
+In most cases your `BASE_URL` and `ASSETS_PATH` variables will be identical.

 ### Deploying to Github Pages